Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 When you are brushing and flossing and just want to add some oil pulling for white teeth to your routine maintenance to achieve another notch of cleanliness and whiteness, then do it.
 But do not skip your foundational care.

 The steps you take right after spitting out the oil are crucial.
-Follow this simple routine:
+Follow this routine.

 1. Spit into a trash can (never the sink, as the oil can solidify and cause clogs).